 - Independent Expert Advisory Panel report to the Minister of Finance on phase 1 of the Review.

 The Reserve Bank is an important economic institution.
 As such, the Review of the Reserve Bank of New Zealand Act 1989 is of public interest and may affect a range of stakeholders.
 The Review will be managed in an open and transparent manner, with multiple opportunities for public input.

 The Treasury received a number of submissions and held a targeted series of industry and stakeholder round tables on phase 1 matters prior to Cabinet decisions being made.

 There will be further opportunities to have your say, including during the select committee process for the Reserve Bank Amendment Bill.
-The select committee process will likely be in the second half of 2018.
+The Bill has now been referred to the Finance and Expenditure Committee.

 The Treasury has made public a number of documents relating to phase 1 of the Review including background papers that were provided to the Independent Expert Advisory Panel (IEAP) to inform their discussion; agendas, minutes and papers from meetings 1 and 2 of the IEAP; officials’ advice; cabinet papers; and public submissions.

 For general enquiries about the Reserve Bank of New Zealand Act Review, please email firstname.lastname@example.org.
 The Treasury will respond to enquiries made through this channel as part of its role as the secretariat for the Review.